Parmesan Garlic Sauce and Wings

 Ingredients

-• 2 tablespoon minced garlic cloves or more to taste
+• 2 tbsp minced garlic cloves or more to taste

-• 3 tablespoon grated parmesan cheese or more to taste
+• 3 tbsp grated parmesan cheese or more to taste

 Instructions